Home

 Absolutely.
 Men have hormones too!
 High levels of testosterone in men will lead to an increase in sebum production, therefore creating higher risks for hormonal acne.

 Young men are most likely to experience hormonal acne during puberty as their reproductive hormones kick in, but it can certainly happen throughout adulthood too.
-If you think you might have a hormone imbalance or are worried about your adult acne, speak to your doctor.

 How to treat hormonal acne